TalhaMRao/Custom-GUI-for-Youtube-Downloader/README.md

 To use with GUI:

-git clone to where you want to launch GUI.\n cd into the GUI for Youtube Downloader folder.\n run python gui.py\n
+git clone to where you want to launch GUI.

+cd into the GUI for Youtube Downloader folder.

+run python gui.py

 Enjoy!

 - [INSTALLATION](#installation)